Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 2xx

 The 2xx status code means that the request was successful and was processed by your browser.
-This is ultimately the response code you want to see for the majority of your indexable pages.
+This is ultimately the response code you want to see for most indexable pages.

 YMvY8OoqcS9iRB0Re EQM25zo6QoI4E1wcoHjy0p7j1Wll93yVf HAXe Qn1VRDzsplKrT2DLV5bKNRPSYC9Nh2TB3pMIgYDJ1beSR8Cny IM3JBGZ2EZBd5nNuGDprV0WheqvPLQlz2iyCLninu 6E